xraypy/XrayDB/doc/examples.rst

 (recall that :math:`1 - 1/(1+x) = 1 / (1+1/x)`).
 For X-rays of 10 keV,
 :math:`E_{\rm median}` is about 192 eV.
 For 20 keV X-rays, it will be 750 eV, and for 50 keV X-rays, it will be 4.5 keV.
-Because of the angular distribution of Compton scattering is not uniform, these median values over-estimate the amount of energy transferred to the scattered electron by a small amount that increases with energy.
+Because the angular distribution of Compton scattering is not uniform, these median values over-estimate the amount of energy transferred to the scattered electron by a small amount that increases with energy.
 The mean energy of the Compton-scattered electron can